Skip to main content

 When the user has many distributors but hasn’t selected a default yet, the operation will need a screen to select one.
 Informing the user about the incoming OS screen helps them to understand why they are selecting an application.

-When the user has to select a distributor, the user must be informed they are doing an action related to push notification or UnifiedPush while selecting a push service: it can be done with a dialog description, or a dedicated view.
+When the user has to select a distributor, the user must be informed they are doing an action related to push notifications or UnifiedPush while selecting a push service: it can be done with a dialog description, or a dedicated view.

 On Android